B.A. (McGill), M.A. (Toronto), Ph.D. (CUNY)

 ‘Bishop John Medley (1804-1892), Frank Wills (1822-1857), and the designs of Christ Church Cathedral and St. Anne’s Chapel of Ease, Fredericton, New Brunswick, with some elementary remarks on the impact of Bishop John Medley and Frank Wills on the arrangements of Anglican churches in New Brunswick’, Journal of the Society for the Study of Architecture in Canada, 40, no. 1 (2015), 31-57.

-‘The Romanesque and Gothic Fabric’, in Durham Cathedral: An Architectural Appreciation, ed.
-Douglas Pocock (Durham: Durham City Trust, 2014), 19-45.
+‘The Building of the Cathedral: The Romanesque and Early Gothic Fabric’, in Durham Cathedral: A Celebration, ed.
+Douglas Pocock (Durham: City of Durham Trust, 2014), 21-53.

 Guest editorial ‘Introduction’ to seven essays on ecclesiastical architecture in Canada Journal of the Society for the Study of Architecture in Canada, 38, no. 1 (2013), 3-4.